 INVESTIGATIONAL NEW DRUG APPLICATION.
 After pre-clinical testing, an IND is filed with the FDA to begin human testing of the drug.
-The IND becomes effective if the FDA does not reject it within 30 days.
+The IND becomes effective if the FDA to begin human testing of the drug.
 The IND must indicate the results of previous experiments, how, where and by whom the new studies will be conducted, how the chemical compound is manufactured, the method by which it is believed to work in the human body, and any toxic effects of the compound found in the animal studies.
 In addition, the IND must be reviewed and approved by an Institutional Review Board consisting of physicians at the hospital or clinic where the proposed studies will be conducted.
 Progress reports detailing the results of the clinical trials must be submitted at least annually to the FDA.
-The Company expects to file two INDs in 1998.
+The Company expects to file two INDS in 1998.